bahramib/llvm-project/README.md

 This is only for exposition in this proposal, and do not directly translate to any code-level constructs.

  1. Problems that are only meaningful locally.
 E.g., *"use lambda instead of `std::bind`"*.
- 2. Problems that *MIGHT* be meaningful locally, but the diagnostics are improved by project-level knowledge.
+ 2. Problems that **might be** meaningful locally, but the diagnostics are improved by project-level knowledge.
     Most *statistical checks*, including the first two of the previous examples, fall into this category.
- 3. Problems that are **ONLY** meaningful when executed as a whole-project analysis.
+ 3. Problems that are **only** meaningful when executed as a whole-project analysis.
     The last example about `friend` declarations fit into this category.

 Infrastructure proposal (summary)